Volpezer0x/Detection-Lab/06-detection-analysis.md

 - the full execution timeline

+## 🆔 Why Process GUIDs Are Better Than Process IDs

+While Process IDs (PIDs) are useful, they are not reliable for forensic correlation in modern systems.

+## 🚫 Limitations of Process IDs

+- PIDs are reused by the operating system

+- Short-lived processes can recycle PIDs quickly

+- PIDs are unique only at a point in time

+- Correlating across logs can lead to false associations

+## ✅ Advantages of Process GUIDs

+- Globally unique per process execution

+- Never reused

+- Consistent across all Sysmon event types

+- Designed specifically for cross-event correlation

+- Ideal for attack chain reconstruction

+## 🧠 Practical SOC Perspective

+In real investigations:

+- PIDs answer “what process is running right now?”

+- GUIDs answer “what exact execution did this activity belong to?”

+For this reason, Process GUIDs are the preferred pivot point when:

+- tracking parent-child relationships

+- correlating network, file, and registry events

+- reconstructing attacker timelines

+## 🎯 Key Takeaway

+- Process IDs help with visibility.
+- Process GUIDs enable investigation.

+This lab intentionally used Process GUIDs to mirror real-world SOC and DFIR practices.

 ## 🌐 Step 5: Network Confirmation

 Network telemetry was correlated with process execution to confirm command-and-control behavior.